 Just being accused of domestic violence can have far-reaching effects on everyone’s lives.
 Domestic violence charges and convictions can bar you from employment with some companies, tarnish your reputation and change the way family, friends, and colleagues perceive you.

 Your Local Domestic Assault Attorney

-Penalties in Oregon for domestic violence can include large fines, probation, significant jail time, and possibly mandatory prison.
-You become subject to parenting, batterer intervention and or anger management classes.
-You will be removed from your home via a no contact order with the victim and victim’s family.
-In most Domestic Violence cases that is your family as well.
+Penalties in Oregon for domestic violence can include large fines, probation, significant jail time and possibly mandatory prison.
+You can become subject to parenting, batterer intervention and/or anger management classes.
+You will be removed from your home via a no-contact order with the victim and the victim’s family.
+In most domestic violence cases, that is your family as well.

-Penalties vary depending on whether the crime is considered a misdemeanor or felony, and whether this is a first, second, or subsequent offense.
-To find out more about the specific circumstances that can lead to assault charges, contact your local Domestic Violence Attorney Robert L. Sepp today.
-He offers free initial consultations.
+Penalties vary depending on whether the crime is considered a misdemeanor or felony and whether this is a first, second or subsequent offense.
+To find out more about the specific circumstances that can lead to assault charges, contact your local domestic violence attorney Sepp today.
+He offers free initial consultations for qualifying cases.

 Located in West Linn, Robert L. Sepp, Attorney at Law is proud to represent clients in the Portland metro area, Willamette Valley, Oregon Coast, Bend, Medford, Eugene and throughout the entire state of Oregon.